 In 2024, it is more important than ever that organisations streamline their operations and maximise their profit margins.
 No single business change can do this more than implementing an ERP system.

 As an organisation who has helped hundreds of companies implement NetSuite, we understand exactly what goes into pricing a NetSuite implementation.
-We are here to give you the exact step by step process that we use to calculate how much your NetSuite license and implementation will cost.
+There's no "quick price" that we can give, because the number is very much dependent on your business requirements.
+However, we will give you the exact step by step process that should be used to calculate how much your NetSuite license and implementation will cost.

 But if you'd like to skip the reading and find out how much NetSuite will cost for your specific business requirements, fill in our pricing calculator below!